TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 Functions are our way, to interact with the elements of a type, and one can define functions in one of the two following ways:
 + Define an output for every single element.
-+ Consider the general behaviour of elements, that is, the functions are defined on them and how one combine simpler functions defined on an element to define more complicated ones.
++ Consider the general property of elements, that is, how they look like, and the functions defined on them.

 And we have seen how to define functions from a given type to another given type using the above ideas, for example: